 Your Medical Decisions

-Advance directive is a general legal term that refers to a person’s instructions for how future medical care decisions should be made when he or she is no longer able to make those decisions.
-An advance directive is most often a formal, written document, but may also be a verbal statement by the patient.
+Advance directive is a general legal term that refers to your instructions of how your future medical care decisions should be made when you are no longer able to make those decisions.
+The best way to communicate your advanced directive is in a formal written document.

 Who Needs an Advance Directive?

 Some people wait until they are seriously or terminally ill to prepare an advance directive.
 However, anyone may be the victim of unexpected illness, accident, or serious injury.
 Creating an advance directive while you're healthy is the best way to record and document your preferences for medical care if you suddenly become incapacitated.